 A physician must gather important health information before proceeding with a patient's treatment.
 This is particularly true in delivery rooms, where doctors need to establish a clear understanding of both the mother's health and the child's well-being during labor.
 In order to ascertain health indicators such as an unborn baby's heart rate, a physician may use a device called a fetal scalp electrode.

 In some delivery situations, physicians may fail to properly monitor an unborn baby's vital signs.
 As a result, the infant may experience health problems, leading to birth injuries.
 If your precious son or daughter has suffered a birth injury due to medical negligence, contact the Wausau birth injury attorneys of Habush Habush & Rottier S.C. today by calling 800-242-2874.

 Doctors typically attach a fetal scalp electrode to an infant's head before birth, which gives the physicians and nurses important physical information regarding the child's health during delivery.
 This information can then be used to devise the proper course of action regarding the delivery.
 In particular, this information can help doctors detect whether or not an infant is in distress, which may require a cesarean section or other special treatment.

 Without proper fetal scalp electrode use, babies may be at risk of the following health problems:

 - Brain damage, possibly leading to developmental disorders

 In some cases, these complications can be permanent.

-If your child has suffered because of a physician’s thoughtless actions, you may be entitled to pursue legal action.
-For more information regarding your options as a parent of an injured child, contact the Wausau birth injury lawyers of Habush Habush & Rottier S.C. ® by calling 800-242-2874 today.
+If your child has suffered because of a physician's thoughtless actions, you may be entitled to pursue legal action.
+For more information regarding your options as a parent of an injured child, contact the Wausau birth injury lawyers of Habush Habush & Rottier S.C. today at 800-242-2874.